 Sexual and Reproductive Health

-Youth empowerment is often hampered by sexual attitudes and behaviors that strengthen gender inequalities.
-Often, women suffer from prejudices that negatively affect their opportunities as well as their self-image.
-Because relevant information on sexual and reproductive health can have a unique impact on the lives of people – both men and women – we often develop local programs to inform populations on these topics, including on diseases and epidemics such as HIV/AIDS.
-Those programs, undertaken in partnership with UNESCO, UNFPA or UN Women, are popular and empowering for both men and women.
+Youth empowerment is often hampered by sexual attitudes and behaviors that strengthen gender stereotypes and inequalities.
+Poor understanding of sexual and reproductive health often leads to strengthen prejudices on gender roles with highly detrimental impacts on the socio-economic opportunities as well as the self-image of women.
+To disseminate information at the local level, WPDI develops programs on sexual health, as well as gender-based violence and diseases such as HIV/AIDS.
+Those programs, undertaken in partnership with UNESCO, UNFPA, AMREF or UN Women, are popular and empowering for both men and women.